alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/eyelinkReader_usage.md

 trackingExtraTime = 1.2 seconds, which is how long the blobs are cued, but that's after the fixation interval, which is between 800 and 1300 ms.

-trialDurMin+trackingExtraTime+trackVariableIntervMax = trialMax
-2 + 1.2 + 2.5 = 5.8s = trialMax
-trackVariableInterDur  between 0 and 2.5s
-    trialDurTotal = maxTrialDur() - trackVariableIntervDur
-5.8-0 = 5.8 s
-5.8-2.5 = 3.3

-Each trial is

-How do I do drift correction?